 What is the difference between someone who worries about other people’s opinions and those who don’t?
 As someone who was a “worrier”, and is now a reformed worrier, I aim to shed some light on this question, by applying my knowledge and experience as a Hypnotherapist.

 As a reformed “worrier”, I recall this pain during social situations.
-They occurred mainly, when I was in the company of people that I didn’t know very well.
-There was only thing I wanted to happen, and that was, for the ground to swallow me up, so I could disappear.
+They occurred mainly when I was in the company of people that I didn’t know very well.
+There was the only thing I wanted to happen, and that was, for the ground to swallow me up so I could disappear.